Estimated online pharmacies in the US are almost 50 thousand, and surprisingly the US pharmacy market is largely medicine order based.

 Consider safety when you are purchasing medication online, even if online pharmacy apps are safe and legitimate.

-Make sure that your answer is yes for the mentioned questions considering specifications given by the Federal Trade Commission and the U.S. Medicine Enforcement Agency:
+Make sure that your answer is yes to the mentioned questions considering the specifications given by the Federal Trade Commission and the U.S. Medicine Enforcement Agency:

 - Does the online medical store or a pharmacy ask for a valid medicine order?

 This must be a signed medicine order by a doctor and not just a list of a questionnaire that you have answered.